7 tips for using credit cards while traveling

 1. Let card issuers know you’re traveling

-If you normally buy shoes on Michigan Avenue in Chicago and suddenly you’re buying croissants on the Champs Elysees in Paris, there’s a chance your card could be declined or suspended.
+If you normally buy shoes on Michigan Avenue in Chicago, and you’re suddenly buying croissants on the Champs-Élysées in Paris, there’s a chance your card could be declined or suspended.

 Bonus travel tip: While you have that debit card issuer on the phone, ask if you have a daily spending limit or daily ATM withdrawal limit, Tiffany says.
 Not every card does, but it’s something you want to know before you leave home.

 You might normally use your credit cards primarily for their cash back or points rewards.
 But many cards also have extra benefits that can make your travel planning easier.